trychlos/pwix-iziam-oidc/README.md

 The settings are read from the server settings for this environment through the path `Meteor.settings[APP.name].environments[<environment_identifer>]`.

-If not specified in the `AAP_ENV` variable, the environment identifier falls back to the `nodejs` environment name.
+If not specified in the `APP_ENV` variable, the environment identifier falls back to the `nodejs` environment name.

 ### Layout management